-If you do not receive your ballot and you are in danger of missing the absentee voting deadline, your voting assistance can provide you with an emergency or back-up ballot, called an SF 186 Federal Write-In Absentee Ballot, or you can use the Federal Write-In Absentee Ballot online assistant that will walk you through filling out the form.
+- Use an emergency backup ballot — If you do not receive your ballot and are in danger of missing the absentee voting deadline, your voting assistance officer can provide you with an emergency or backup ballot called an SF 186 Federal Write-In Absentee Ballot, or you can use the Federal Write-In Absentee Ballot online assistant to walk you through filling out the form.
 All states accept this ballot for all federal elections.
-Mail your ballot as early as possible to allow for mail delays.